HaniehBaktash/CoffeeConnect_HCI84/Developer's documentation.md

 `Displaying Coffee Options`:
 The show_coffee_Options() method retrieves coffee data using the description_dict, and the data is filtered based on user input.
 The matching coffee options are displayed in the canvas with their corresponding images and descriptions.

+`Marking Favorite Coffees`:
+Users can mark their favorite coffees by clicking the "Favorite" button next to each coffee option.
+The "Favorite" button turns into "Unfavorite" when a coffee is marked.
+Users can also access their list of favorite coffee options by clicking the "Favorite Coffee" button.

+`Placing Coffee Orders`:
+To place an order, users can click the "Order" button next to their desired coffee option.
+The application confirms the successful coffee order with a message.

 ## Known Issues and Potential Solutions

 - The application currently only supports exact matching based on user inputs.
 Future implementations could include fuzzy matching or the ability to match based on similar, rather than identical, coffee preferences.

 ## Future Work

+Adding More Data:
-- To add more data to the application, the CSV file needs to be updated with new coffee entries and their attributes.
+To add more data to the application, update the CSV file with new coffee entries and their attributes.
 The application will dynamically adjust to the new data upon each execution, allowing users to view additional coffee options seamlessly.

+Enhanced Matching Algorithms:
-- Using more sophisticated matching algorithms to find users with similar, but not identical, coffee preferences.
+Consider using more sophisticated matching algorithms to find users with similar, but not identical, coffee preferences.
+This would provide more accurate and relevant coffee suggestions.

+Transition to Web Application:
-- Transition to a web application for a more user-friendly interface.
+Explore transitioning the application into a web application for a more user-friendly and accessible interface.
+This could increase the reach and usability of CoffeeConnect.

+Direct Connection with Users:
-- Add the ability for users to connect with their matches directly through the application.
+Add the ability for users to connect with their coffee matches directly through the application.
+This could facilitate coffee enthusiasts in sharing recommendations and building a coffee community.

 ## Ongoing Deployment/Development